-© External Reporting Board ("XRB") 2011
+© External Reporting Board (XRB) 2011

-This XRB standard contains International Financial Reporting Standards ("IFRS") Foundation copyright material.
+This XRB standard contains International Financial Reporting Standards (IFRS®) Foundation copyright material.
 Reproduction within New Zealand in unaltered form (retaining this notice) is permitted for personal and non-commercial use subject to the inclusion of an acknowledgement of the source.

-Requests and enquiries concerning reproduction and rights for commercial purposes within New Zealand should be addressed to the Chief Executive, External Reporting Board at the following email address: enquiries@xrb.govt.nz
+Requests and enquiries concerning reproduction and rights for commercial purposes within New Zealand should be addressed to the Chief Executive, External Reporting Board at the following email address: enquiries@xrb.govt.nz and the IFRS Foundation at the following email address: permissions@ifrs.org.

 All existing rights (including copyrights) in this material outside of New Zealand are reserved by the IFRS Foundation.
-Reproduction of XRB standards outside of New Zealand in unaltered form (retaining this notice) is permitted for personal and non-commercial use only.
 Further information and requests for authorisation to reproduce for commercial purposes outside New Zealand should be addressed to the IFRS Foundation.